Writing

 Thoughts on the future, reflections on past work, critiques of foresight, design, and technology.

-This post was originally published as part of the Association of Professional Futurists April 2025 “How to” issue, republishing here because why not?
+This post was originally published as part of the Association of Professional Futurists Compass Magazine June 2025 “How-To” issue

 This post was originally completed as part of my master’s course “Professional Seminar,” and published on the University of Houston’s Foresight Program Blog, republishing here because why not?